ArdaTurksonmez/dotfiles/README.md

 If you are not using a fresh minimal install some things may break or not work

+Make sure this script is ran as the user profile

 **Install:**

 After Running the **install script** the system will **reboot**